950288/WikiBreeze/README.md

 To use WikiBreeze, follow these steps:

 1. Download the latest version of the `WikiBreeze` zip archive, put the Unziped `WikiBreeze` folder into the root directory of your project.
 2. Insert the following special tag into your `.html` file or other custom file type for each section that you want to edit: `<!-- WikiBreeze content start-->`.
-Replace content with the The custom name for this section.(Note: A page can contain multiple tags corresponds to a section that can be edited individually.)
+Replace 'content' with the The custom name for this section.(Note: A page can contain multiple tags corresponds to a section that can be edited individually.)
 ```
 <!-- WikiBreeze test1 start-->
 ```